10 Greatest LA Kings of All Time

 #10: Dustin Brown

 Occasionally, life just turns on a dime.
-In the weeks before the 2011-12 trade deadline, rumors were rampant about Brown’s availability on the trade market, stirred up by couple of Bob McKenzie tweets seen here.
+In the weeks before the 2011-12 trade deadline, rumors were rampant about Brown’s availability on the trade market, stirred up by couple of Bob McKenzie tweets seen here (source has moved/deleted original post).
 Why?
 Brown had certainly posted consistent overall numbers over the past five years, averaging 26 goals and 56 points while perennially finishing amongst the league’s top hitters.
 He also wore the C and was a quiet, respected leader with a remarkably cap-friendly contract ($3.175 million) that still had two more full years left to go.
 Alas, Brown’s production within each individual season was wildly inconsistent, as he would fall into deep scoring slumps prompted by a tendency to eschew his effective north-south straight line play in favor of something he was not: a sniper’s style.
-He was also widely maligned for his alleged flopping and seemed surprisingly invisible at times for a hard-skating, 204 pound power forward.
+He was also widely maligned for his alleged flopping and seemed surprisingly invisible at times for a hard-skating, 204-pound power forward.

 Immediately after the whirlwind rumors and the expiration of the trade deadline, Brown caught fire.
 On February 25th, he scored a hat trick and had four points in a 4-0 shellacking of the Chicago Blackhawks.
 That kicked off a ten-game point streak in which he registered 23 points in his final 21 regular season games, followed up by a ferociously physical playoff run.
 During the postseason, Brown recorded eight goals and 20 points in 20 games.
 It can be argued that he was the most important King over that 41-game period.